 Let’s explore how Missouri law handles these sensitive situations and what rights families have when tragedy strikes.

-Understanding Missouri’s Wrongful Death Statute
+Understanding Missouri’s Negligent Death Statute

-Missouri law governs wrongful death claims under RSMo § 537.080.
+Missouri law governs unlawful death claims under RSMo § 537.080.
 This statute outlines who has the legal right to bring a claim and how such cases must be proceeded with.
 The law is specific about the order of priority for family members who are allowed to file.

 Generally, the first tier of eligible individuals includes: